Welcome to Class Oaks Page!

 Please encourage your child to bring their green card back into class on Monday mornings.

 Pupils should read for at least 20 minutes everyday and record this in their diaries.
 Your child should be reading at least three times a week at home.
 The children can record if they have read themselves.

 Reading diaries need to be in school everyday.
-We will be checking these weekly.
+We will be checking these daily.

 Spellings are tested weekly.
 You can find this weeks spellings below.
 These will also be given out every Friday.

 PE kits need to be brought in to school every Monday and then took home on a Friday.
 The children will have PE on a Tuesday and a Friday.

 On a Friday the children now have ICT, Music and PE in the afternoon.